Resurrectionists in the United Kingdom: Gangs

 As many as seven gangs of resurrectionists may have been at work in 1831.
-The 1828 Select Committee on Anatomy believed that there were about 200 London resurrectionists, most of them working part-time.
+The 1828 Select Committee on Anatomy estimated that there were about 200 London resurrectionists, most of them working part-time.
 The London Borough Gang, which operated from about 1802 to 1825, at its peak consisted of at least six men, led first by a former hospital porter named Ben Crouch, and later by a man called Patrick Murphy.
 Under the protection of Astley Cooper, Crouch's gang supplied some of London's biggest anatomical schools, but relations were not always amicable.
 In 1816 the gang cut off supplies to the St Thomas Hospital School, demanding an increase of two guineas per corpse.
 When the school responded by using freelancers, members of the gang burst into the dissecting rooms, threatened the students and attacked the corpses.
 The police were called, but worried about adverse publicity, the school paid their attackers' bail and opened negotiations.
 The gang also attempted to put rivals out of business, sometimes by desecrating a graveyard (thereby rendering it unsafe to rob graves from for weeks thereafter) and other times by reporting freelance resurrectionists to the police, recruiting them once freed from prison.
-Joshua Naples, who wrote The Diary of a Resurrectionist, a list of his activities from 1811–1812, was one such individual.
+Joshua Naples, who wrote The Diary of a Resurrectionist, a list of his activities from 1811 to 1812, was one such individual.
 Among entries detailing the graveyards he plundered, the institutions he delivered to, how much he was paid and his drunkenness, Naples diary mentions his gang's inability to work under a full Moon, being unable to sell a body deemed "putrid", and leaving a body thought to be infected with smallpox.